CAMANet: Class Activation Map Guided Attention Network for Radiology Report Generation: Method

-After obtaining the discriminative representation, we add it as an extra visual token as input to the encoder and leverage the power of an attention mechanism to gradually incorporate the VDM features for representation learning.
+After obtaining the discriminative representation, we add it as an extra input token to the encoder and leverage the power of an attention mechanism to gradually incorporate the VDM features for representation learning.
 Then~\autoref{eq:encoder} becomes:

+where $\bm{r}^{\star}$ denotes the encoded discriminative representation.
 Through the self-attention mechanism in the encoder, other visual tokens can fully interact with this to learn the useful discriminative information.
-Note that the encoded discriminative representation $\bm{r}^{\star}$ is detached in the decoder for the sake of better cross-modal alignment in the visual-textual attention consistency module.
-We elaborate this further in the next section.